LucienTran/slate/source/index.html.md

     }
 ```

-You can get question from message attribute and send response back by responding with same json format after populating your answer in message attribute.
+You can get questions from message attribute and send a response back by responding with the same JSON format after populating your answer in the message attribute.

 # Hut34 Wallet API #